wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 ### Evaluation of files

-One of the way supported by WP Starter to run WP CLI commands is to evaluate files via [WP CLI `eval-file` command](https://developer.wordpress.org/cli/commands/eval-file/).
+One of the ways supported by WP Starter to run WP CLI commands is to evaluate files via [WP CLI `eval-file` command](https://developer.wordpress.org/cli/commands/eval-file/).

 This can be done by setting an array of files in the `wp-cli-files` setting: